- Warnings & Disclaimers

 - After update, which normally takes a minute you will be prompted to disconnect/reconnect EVBOT.

 This firmware version does not support any older KPE VGA.
-If you need to flash back older firmware, you can use same card/tool.
+If you need to flash back older firmware, you can use the same card/tool.

 HydroCopper full-cover block for this card is also available.